systemcarl/weblog/outlines/about-me.md

     - Recent advancements in computer science have been in pursuit of creating technology that can intuitively perceive and react to the external world.
-        - This is an interesting topic of psychology.
+        - This is an interesting topic of psychology. ---see comment---

-- I plan to continue my research within the fields of computer science, psychology, and physics.

-    - I hope my efforts will also contribute to future scientific research and education.

 #### Grapple With the Ineffable
 - I believe in thinking towards the future, and creating technology that